Coaches | Houston Texans - HoustonTexans.com

 Biography

 In 2021, McDaniels served as assistant wide receivers/offensive assistant.
-He helped mentor Cooks, who led the Texans in receptions (90), receiving yards (1,037) and receiving touchdowns (6) while finishing third in the NFL with 459 receiving yards on third down.
+He helped mentor Cooks, who led the Texans in receptions (90), receiving yards (1,037) and receiving touchdowns (six) while finishing third in the NFL with 459 receiving yards on third down.
 The eighth-year veteran posted his sixth career season of 1,000-plus receiving yards, becoming the third player in Texans history to reach the mark in consecutive seasons.
 McDaniels also worked with rookie Collins, whose 13.5 yards per reception average ranked third in the NFL among rookie wide receivers (minimum 30 receptions).

 Under McDaniels, QB Shea Patterson threw for the second-highest single-season passing total in Michigan history (3,061 yards) in 2019.
-Patterson finished as the school's all-time leader in passing yards per game (217.7), second in lowest interception percentage (2.12), tied for second in 200-yard passing games (9), and fifth in efficiency rating (143.1).
+Patterson finished as the school's all-time leader in passing yards per game (217.7), second in lowest interception percentage (2.12), tied for second in 200-yard passing games (nine), and fifth in efficiency rating (143.1).
 He threw 22 touchdowns in 2019 and set the single-game record with five at Indiana (11/23).

 Michigan's passing attack helped the Wolverines average 35.7 points over the final six games of 2019.
 Patterson's 1,055 passing yards over a three-game stretch marked the most by any quarterback in program history and his 384 yards against Michigan State (11/16) was the third-highest single-game total in Michigan history.

-McDaniels came to Ann Arbor after two years (2016-17) as an offensive assistant under coach John Fox with the NFL's Chicago Bears.
+McDaniels came to Ann Arbor after two years (2016-17) as an offensive assistant under coach John Fox with the Chicago Bears.
 There, he worked with the wide receivers in 2016 and helped mentor the tight ends in 2017.
 In 2016, WR Cameron Meredith set career highs in receiving yards (888), receptions (66) and receiving touchdowns (four) in just his second NFL season.

 McDaniels was with the Denver Broncos as an offensive assistant (2009) and quarterbacks coach (2010) the prior two seasons where he helped direct the NFL's seventh-best passing offense (252.4 yards per game) in 2010.
 During that season, QBs Kyle Orton and Tim Tebow combined for 4,307 passing yards and 25 touchdowns, with six rushing scores added from Tebow.